mandymichael/textlab/pages/posts/markdown/font-variant-numeric.md

 Most modern professional fonts will contain both lining numerals and old style numerals (though not always) additionally they will not always include `tabular-nums` so if you are dealing with a lot of data in your applications you should absolutely check the availability of this in your fonts before committing at the design phase.

-If the font supports it you can also utilise different styles for both ordinals (numbers that express position in a series e.g. 1st, 2nd, 3rd) and fractions.
+If the font supports it you can also utilise different styles for ordinals (numbers that express position in a series e.g. 1st, 2nd, 3rd) and fractions.

 ![Image demonstrating the difference between the normal state for ordinals, or utilising the ordinals style represented like a superscript](/images/post-assets/font-numeric/ordinals.png)